How Far Will Tariff Expansion Go?

 Glas points out that much of this trade dispute is about intellectual property being stolen by Chinese manufacturers.
 Apparel is one of the largest sections affected by Chinese factories copying U.S. designs and then passing them off as their own.
 “In fiscal 2016 and 2017, wearing apparel and accessories accounted for one of the single largest segments in IPR seizures,” she said.
 “Twenty percent of all seizures was apparel.
 The total value of the seizures for wearing apparel and accessories was $200 million during the past two fiscal years.
 This is a large and systemic problem.”

 But NCTO also wants to see tariffs reduced or eliminated on textile and apparel inputs that are not produced in the United States and therefore pose no threat to local industries.
-“Rayon staple fibers serve as a good example of a product that NCTO recommends be removed from the list,” the trade group said at a hearing last year.
+"Acrylic serves as a good example of products that NCTO recommends be removed from the 301 list to avoid undue harm to U.S. manufacturers," the trade group said at a hearing last year.
 “Raising the production costs for these inputs will only undercut U.S. competitiveness for manufacturers that utilize them without bolstering U.S. producers, of which none exist.”

 RELATED STORIES